Getting Started with Barrd

 Let me start with the registration endpoint...

-Tasks have statuses (todo, in_progress, blocked, done), can be linked to plans, and carry progress logs with file paths so you always know what changed and where.
+Tasks have statuses (todo, in_progress, blocked, done), can be linked to plans, and carry progress logs with file paths.

 Task IDs